 Public Act 96-449, effective August 14, 2009, changed the requirements for a municipality that is eligible to receive funds.
 An eligible municipality now must be located in Cook County and must have "approved construction of an incinerator within its boundaries that will burn recovered wood processed for fuel to generate electricity."
-An official at IEPA confirmed that the plant in Robbins is the only place in Cook County with a permit to burn clean wood recovered from construction and demolition debris on a permanent basis. (pages 2-3)
+An official at IEPA confirmed that the plant in Robbins is the only place in Cook County that meets that criteria. (pages 2-3)